 The H. E. Ford Hall, completed in 1954, houses the Student Center, student leadership offices, and the Student Services Office.

-The F. L. Peterson Hall, completed in 1955, is the residence hall for freshman men.
+The F. L. Peterson Hall, completed in 1955, is an overflow residence hall.

 The N. E. Ashby Auditorium, constructed in 1956, is the gymnasium.